 Building on this signaling effect, foundations can attract individual donors by designing campaigns for matching funds to their grantee partners.
 The results of an experiment by Dean Karlan and John List, published in 2012, show that lead donors can help charities attract other donors by announcing their gifts and by matching other people’s gifts with their own money.9 They found that announcing matching gifts from the Bill and Melinda Gates Foundation multiplied the number of donors who responded to a charity’s appeal.
 Their research provides further evidence that quality signaling through the foundation’s name can work to enhance both the size of gifts and the number of donors.
 (The Koch-affiliated Stand Together Foundation is one example of a foundation that took a deliberate step to build a network of everyday donors to support the grantee partners they had selected to participate in their antipoverty strategy, by launching a matching gifts program, the Giving Together Initiative, in which the foundation matches donations up to $1,000 each.)

 A similar approach is to create opportunities for collaborative funding with individual donors.
 Co-Impact, an initiative housed at the Rockefeller Foundation, describes itself as a platform where donors can join in to support a portfolio of programs that the core partners have identified as strategies for systems change.
-This model was developed to provide individual donors with access to the kind of thinking and structures that are widely available in institutional philanthropy, to help them align their giving to opportunities of greatest impact.
-Models like this can be developed where foundations can attract and educate donors by providing them with insight and expertise, including options like sharing program officers’ due diligence assessments or giving donors summaries of the performance reports submitted to the foundation.
+This model was developed to provide individual donors with access to the kind of thinking and structures that are widely available in institutional philanthropy, to help them align their giving with opportunities of greatest impact.
+Models like this can be developed, where foundations can attract and educate donors by providing them with insight and expertise, including options like sharing program officers’ due diligence assessments, or giving donors summaries of the performance reports submitted to the foundation.

 Another way foundations can assist their grantee partners is to help them adapt to the changing dynamics in charitable giving by funding donor-engagement programs.
 Many nonprofits simply lack the capacity and resources to respond nimbly to leverage some of the new technology and digital strategies available to engage donors effectively.
 The Evelyn and Walter Haas, Jr. Fund made significant investments in research and capacity-building support to help their grantee partners raise money from individuals, after hearing their grantees identify this as one of their major challenges.
 A related approach to building fundraising capacity is through planning grants and challenge grants, which provide organizations with the time and resources to design and test sustainability strategies for their programs.
 The Health Foundation of Greater Cincinnati (now Interact for Health), for example, developed a model for sustainable grantmaking to ensure that they were thinking with their grantee partners about ways to sustain programs funded by their grants.10